DarkStarSword/3d-fixes/Viscera/README.md

 Since the game has now left early access I've polished off a few things in the fix to celebrate:

+- Moved environmental reflections to infinity.
+Makes a dramatic visual improvement to some of the more shiny levels, particularly Revolutionary Robotics and Paintenance Tunnels.
 - Better approximate fix for bloom by using the depth buffer
 - Fixed bloom transparency in some places
 - More accurate fix for multi-pass fog volume density (e.g. Zero-G level)